Tuve Hasselquist: Biography

 From 1855 until 1859, Hasselquist also served as founding editor and publisher of the first successful Swedish-language newspaper in America, Hemlandet.
 He also published Det rätta hemlandet as well as Augustana, the Augustana Synod's newspaper.
 Due to the demands of his work, he divested himself of his printing supplies, leading to the founding of the Swedish Lutheran Publication Society as a publishing house for Swedish-language books, hymnals and other Lutheran publications.
 Through his publishing work, however, he "came to lead the political opinion among the Swedish immigrants" – many joined the Republican Party – and he advocated for the abolition of slavery.

 Swedish Lutherans including Hasselquist, Esbjörn, Carlsson, and Jonas Swensson organized the Augustana Evangelical Lutheran Church in the Jefferson Prairie Settlement in 1860.
 Hasselquist became the founding president of the Augustana Synod and remained in that capacity through 1870.

 In 1863, Hasselquist became the second president of Augustana College in Paxton, Illinois.
-Hasselquist strove to solidify the place of the college in the life of its church.
-In 1875, under his leadership, Augustana College was moved to Rock Island, Illinois, which was a more central location among the growing number of Augustana Synod congregations.
+He strove to solidify the place of the college in the life of its church.
+He also helped financially support the education of Johannes Telleen there, who would later play an important role in the denomination.
+In 1875, under Hasselquist's leadership, Augustana College was moved to Rock Island, Illinois, which was a more central location among the growing number of Augustana Synod congregations.
 Hasselquist continued to function as the president of Augustana College until 1891, the year of his death.

 He was awarded an honorary doctorate of divinity by Muhlenberg College and received the Order of the Polar Star from the King of Sweden.